ericleasemorgan/harvest-etds/README.md

 There is one script to rule them all -- `./bin/etd-make.sh` -- but I'm sure your mileage will vary.

-This has been "an adventure in Hydra", to say the least!
+This has been "an adventure in Hydra", to say the least!!

 ---
 Eric Lease Morgan &lt;emorgan@nd.edu&gt;